SchedMD/slurm-gcp/README.md

    location on the slurmctld.
 Rename config.yaml.example to config.yaml and modify the approriate values.

-   Add the compute_image_family to each partition if different than the nameing schema, "<cluster_name>-compute-#-image-family".
+   Add the compute_image_family to each partition if different than the naming schema, "<cluster_name>-compute-#-image-family".